nagy/nix-mode/README.md

 ### nix-store.el

-This file provides a command `M-x nix-store-show-path`.
+This file provides the command `M-x nix-store-show-path`.
 The command displays an overview of a store path.
-The information it shows is the realisation status, the hash and the size of the store path.
+The information it shows is the realisation status, , hash and the size of the store path.
 Also it shows lists of derivers, references, referrers and requisites of the respective path.

 You can change the order in which that information is show.
 See the